 Almost 30 years later, Shemaeah’s remains have never been found.

 Even without the five-year-old’s body, Kiles was charged, tried, and convicted of the three murders.
 He was initially sentenced to death, but a court found that during his trial he had an inadequate defense so his conviction was overturned.
 However, in his second trial, he was sentenced to death once again for Valerie’s death.
 For the murders of the innocent young girls, he received life in prison.
 Kiles is currently awaiting execution but continues to fight his case in the appeals court arguing that he didn’t premeditate the crimes.
 His death sentence still stands.

 I would love to hope that in some miracle, little Shemaeah survived her injuries as was found by a loving person who took her to safety and all these years she’s been living a prosperous life unaware of her tragic childhood circumstances… But that is a fantasy that very few hold.
 Everyone involved in this case has treated Shemaeah as a deceased person and is hoping to recover her remains for the sake of her loved ones.

-Please share this story of Valerie, Shemaeah, and Lecresha to continue the conversation about their lives and the dangers of drug abuse and domestic violence.
+Please share this story of Valerie Gunnell, Shemaeah Gunnell, and Lecresha Kirklin to continue the conversation about their lives and the dangers of drug abuse and domestic violence.
 They are our sisters, and their lives matter.